So this is where my drinking water comes from?

 Today the allotments are administered by the Hackney Allotment Society, and a plot costs a very modest £21 per annum to rent.
 There must be a catch I hear you see…and there is!
 The waiting list is ‘temporarily suspended’ due to the excess of demand over supply.
 Not so temporary it would seem.
 The minutes of the society read: “In June 2008, with the waiting list about to hit 300, the Committee decided to take the unprecedented step of temporarily closing the list.
 This decision was reviewed in October 2009 and upheld again at the AGMs in October 2010, 2011, 2012, November 2013 and October 2014 & 2015.”
 Not surprisingly the folk we saw hard at work on the allotments that day looked very committed.

-Petherton Road (or ‘Pethy’ Road as the locals like call it) had a slightly different, but equally elegant solution to what to do with a redundant narrow linear space – they turned it into a green, now with mature trees, that on this hot day provided welcome shade as we headed south.
+Petherton Road (or ‘Pethy’ Road as the locals apparently like to call it) had a slightly different, but equally elegant solution to what to do with a redundant narrow linear space – they turned it into a linear green, now with mature trees, that on this hot day provided welcome shade as we headed south.
 Apparently, it was once used for parking; the Local Residents’ Association should be proud of itself for gaining priority for the walker over the car.

 The road continues, still wider than normal, past the Snooty Fox pub and Canonbury station.
-And then comes a rather splendid re-working of the original channel, New River Walk, now a landscaped half-mile of which Islington council are rightly proud.
+And then comes a rather splendid re-working of the original channel, New River Walk, now a landscaped half-mile of which Islington Council are rightly proud.
 A thin strip of green curves round from St Paul’s Road to the Essex Road, overshadowed by trees, with what looks like the New River wiggling down the centre.
 But there are a few clues that it’s not.
 For a start the water’s not flowing, it’s still, hence ideal for leafy reflection.
-More blatantly the channel’s not straight, it bends and curves in an attractive manner, whereas Myddelton’s original channel cut direct.
+More obviously the channel’s not straight, it bends and curves in an attractive manner, whereas Myddelton’s original channel cut direct.
 Its transformation took place in the 1950s, creating a replica of a moorland stream with shrubs and rockeries of Westmoreland stone.

 We pass a small round hut that looks almost like a mini-igloo; in the 18th century, it was used by a watchman whose job was to prevent bathing and fishing in the drinking water.